In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the stir-fry

-In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons neutral oil until hot but not smoking.
+In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the yuba noodles and cook, stirring occasionally, until lightly browned and crisp, 3 to 5 minutes [see Chef’s Tip if cooking for four people].
 Transfer the yuba noodles to a medium bowl, add half each of the sesame seeds and chile-mango blend, and stir to coat.

-In the same pan used for the yuba noodles, warm 1 to 2 teaspoons neutral oil over medium-high heat until hot but not smoking.
+In the same pan used for the yuba noodles, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
 Add the bok choy and tomatoes and cook, stirring occasionally, until just tender, 2 to 3 minutes.
 Stir in the stir-fry blend and cook until fragrant and starting to evaporate, about 30 seconds.
 Remove from the heat and season to taste with salt and pepper.

 Serve